aol/molochweb/_wiki/break-tls-poc.md

 Solution:
 * Use the SRX that we already have.
 The SRX does NOT modify the 5 tuple of the decrypted traffic, so if tools get both the decrypted and normal version of the traffic they may become confused.
-* The SRX can be configure to only break certain TLS connections, we've chosen to do "uncategorised"
+* The SRX can be configure to only break certain TLS connections, for the POC we configured a few sites to break by hostname, but the SRX supports categories and other methods.
-* We are NOT pushing out new roots to folks, so they will actually get a browser warning knowing that session is being proxied
+* We did NOT push out new roots to folks.
+If they visit one of the configure sites, the browser will warn you that it is insecure.

 ![Break TLS POC](/assets/break-tls-poc.png)